Cash Loans 101 – Guide for Kiwi Beneficiaries

 • Working for families

-While the receipt of government benefit payments is obviously very helpful, due to an individual’s financial situation it may be difficult to cover unexpected future expenses.
+While the receipt of government benefit payments is obviously very helpful, due to an individual’s financial situation it may be difficult to cover unexpected future emergency expenses.
 This could include one or more of the following:-

 • Home repairs